micmejia/bible-dump/NKJV/Judges/Judg 20.md

 Now the appointed signal between the men of Israel and the men in ambush was that they would make a great cloud of smoke rise up from the city,

 ###### 39
 whereupon the men of Israel would turn in battle.
-Now Benjamin had begun [^f]to strike _and_ kill about thirty of the men of Israel.
+Now Benjamin had begun to strike _and_ kill about thirty of the men of Israel.
 For they said, "Surely they are defeated before us, as _in_ the first battle."

 ###### 40
 But when the cloud began to rise from the city in a column of smoke, the Benjamites looked behind them, and there was the whole city going up _in smoke_ to heaven.